 The United States Bowling Congress officially launched Jan.
 1, 2005, as the organization to serve adult and youth bowlers in the United States.
-Today, USBC serves almost two million members.
+Today, USBC serves approximately 1.4 million members.

 USBC is the national governing body of bowling as recognized by the United States Olympic Committee (USOC).
 We’re a membership organization that provides standardized rules, regulations and benefits to make bowling fair and fun for everyone.USBC stands for values that include commitment, innovation, integrity, inclusiveness and fun.

 USBC Mission: The USBC is the National Governing Body for Bowling.
 Our mission is to provide services, resources and the standards for the sport.

 USBC Vision: Our vision is to continue to be the leading authority to the sport, servicing the needs of bowling.

 USBC Promise: Our promise is to celebrate the past, be mindful of the present and ensure bowling’s future through thoughtful research, planning and delivery.